ecofemme/gst-tally/README.md

 SHE cups,950
 ```

-_Note: This only affects bundled products.
-Single products use WooCommerce prices directly._
+_Note: Price changes only affect products that appear as components in bundled products.
+Single products always use the actual WooCommerce order price._

 ### When GST Rates Change